0glabs/0g-doc/docs/preface.md

 - **Transparency**: Centralized AI systems operate as black boxes, with opaque decision-making processes and no clear data provenance.
 Users who provide training data rarely receive adequate rewards for their contributions, and the system lacks transparency in how value is distributed. _Decentralized AI fosters transparency by providing open, auditable decision-making processes and verifiable data sources, ensuring accountability at every step._ **0G’s modular architecture enables transparent data traceability and verifiable AI models, making every decision and data source traceable.**

-- **Ownership**: Centralized AI platforms often sell or misuse personal data, with users having little control or ownership over how their information is collected, stored, or used. _Blockchain technology empowers users to retain control over their data, deciding how and when it’s used. _**With 0G, users can store and manage data on-chain through decentralized storage networks, retaining full ownership and control.**
+- **Ownership**: Centralized AI platforms often sell or misuse personal data, with users having little control or ownership over how their information is collected, stored, or used. _Blockchain technology empowers users to retain control over their data, deciding how and when it’s used._ **With 0G, users can store and manage data on-chain through decentralized storage networks, retaining full ownership and control.**

 - **Monetization**: Centralized AI systems often monopolize profits and leave little incentive for individual contributors. _Blockchain enables the issuance of rewards to incentivize participation and subsequently distribute rewards in a fair and transparent manner._ **Users of 0G’s storage, data availability, or serving platforms pay a small fee for these services, and these rewards are then distributed to the nodes.**

 - **Alignment**: Centralized AI systems lack oversight and governance processes.
 A select group may have the authority to censor or promote material, leading to misalignment with human values. _Decentralized AI platforms promote collective governance and oversight by increasing access to AI development, fostering inclusivity and innovation by a broader community rather than a single entity._ **0G provides access to lower-cost compute resources, lowering the high cost barrier to entry for inference, fine-tuning, and training.**

-As the first dAIOS, 0G brings together models, compute and data on a single global platform, enabling developers to build AI applications that are more **PLG** (performant, limitless, and global) than ever before:
+As the first dAIOS, 0G brings together models, compute, and data on a single global platform, enabling developers to build AI applications that are more **PLG** (performant, limitless, and global) than ever before:

 - **Performant**: Currently, developers and researchers lack access to high-grade computing and storage resources, limiting their ability to advance at the cutting edge of AI development. _Decentralized GPU networks that run on blockchains provide high-performance compute resources pooled by the community and available to all._ **0G provides access to enterprise-grade compute resources, enabling developers to build AI applications that are more performant than ever before.**